 If you have questions about what constitutes a public performance, or how to get a license, please fill out the form below and a librarian will be in touch.

-Visit the Media Commons site for details on advance reservations of audiovisual material for classroom/teaching use and for assistance with theatre and screening room bookings.
+Visit the Media Commons site for details on advance reservations of audiovisual material for classroom/teaching use and to book viewing rooms.